-Community Benefit: Sewer Collection and Treatment reduces the possibility of health problems like spread of communicable diseases resulting from open sewer or inadequate septic tank facilities the benefits of which can be attributed to the community as a whole.
-Inadequate sewer disposal facilities can also detract from the aesthetic nature of the community and impact on receiving waterways.
+Community Benefit: Wastewater collection and treatment reduces the possibility of health problems like spread of communicable diseases resulting from open sewer or inadequate septic tank facilities the benefits of which can be attributed to the community as a whole.
+Inadequate wastewater disposal facilities can also detract from the aesthetic nature of the community and impact on receiving waterways.